clingen-data-model/allele/source/allele/resource/simple_allele/index.md

 definition
 : The end of the ReferenceCoordinate relative to the transcript coordinate.
 Requirements are the same as for intronOffsetStart.

+type
+: integer

+multiplicity
+: 0..1

 #### intronOffsetDirection

 {:dl-horizontal}
 definition
 : The direction of the ReferenceCoordinate relative to the transcript coordinate.
 Requirements are the same as for intronOffsetStart.

+type
+: Code

+multiplicity
+: 0..1

 ### AlleleName

+{:dl-horizontal}
+defintion
+: The name given to the allele by a naming organization (i.e. an HGVS expression)

+multiplicity
+: 0..*

 #### nameType